A cousin to Took a Level in Badass

 - Caboose from Red vs. Blue quickly became a rather extreme form of The Ditz.
 Come Recreation, however, he's managed to regain much of his intelligence (and sanity), to the point that he is fully capable of rational thought and even managed to repair and awaken Epsilon-Church.
 He's still fairly ditzy though.

 - On The Amazing World of Gumball, Gumball and Darwin went from Too Dumb to Live to a more normal level of intelligence after the first season.
+This was probably Characterization Marches On also as they were a mix of that, mischeivous, Only Sane Man or just naive.
+The Only Sane Man characterization seems to be becoming the dominant one.

 - An episode of The Transformers (the 80's cartoon) has Grimlock become a genius temporarily, even starting each sentence with "I, Grimlock" as opposed to his usual "Me Grimlock".